 Anscombe Bioethics Centre

-- What Unique Moral Questions Are Raised by Pregnancy?
-8 months ago
+- What Unique Moral Questions Are Raised by Pregnancy? one year ago

 Dr. Helen Watt is Senior Research Fellow at the Anscombe Bioethics Centre (previously known as the Linacre Centre for Healthcare Ethics).
 Before taking up this post in 2010, she was Director of the Centre for 9 years, and held the position of Research Fellow there before that.
 From 1993 to 1996, she was also Senior Research Associate at Peterhouse, Cambridge.
 She holds a PhD in Philosophy from the University of Edinburgh, and an honors degree in Italian from the University of Western Australia.
 She is the author of Life and Death in Healthcare Ethics: A Short Introduction (Routledge, 2000) and of Ethics of Pregnancy, Abortion and Childbirth (Routledge, 2016), and the editor of Cooperation, Complicity and Conscience (Linacre Centre, 2005), of Incapacity and Care (Linacre Centre, 2009), and of Fertility and Gender (Anscombe Centre, 2011).